 Concerns

 The Quiet One is usually described as calm, placid and extremely long-sighted.
-Where other Spring Eternals live in the moment, Llofir seems utterly disconnected from concerns of past and future.
+Where other Spring eternals live in the moment, Llofir seems utterly disconnected from concerns of past and future.
 It in some way exemplifies ideas of natural rot, corruption, decomposition and decay - the way things tend to break down into simpler forms, from which new things arise.
 It is also fascinated with disease and sickness, and the way they cause healthy organisms to fall apart or become weak.

 Herald of Llofir.jpg